N3b3x/hf-tmc5160-driver/examples/esp32/docs/fatigue_test.md

 ### 1. Smart Bounds Finding

-- **Sensorless Homing**: Uses StallGuard2 to detect mechanical stops
+- **Sensorless Homing**: Uses StallGuard2 (stallguard variant) or encoder position monitoring (encoder variant) to detect mechanical stops
+- **360° Safety Limit**: **CRITICAL SAFETY FEATURE** - Motor will never rotate more than 360° from start position during bounds finding, preventing cable damage or mechanical system overload
 - **Unbounded Detection**: Automatically detects if motor can rotate 360° without stalling
-- **Default Range**: If unbounded, defaults to 5-355 degree range
+- **Default Range**: If unbounded, defaults to -175° to +175° range
-- **SpreadCycle Mode**: Automatically switches to SpreadCycle for StallGuard2, then back to StealthChop
+- **SpreadCycle Mode**: Automatically switches to SpreadCycle for StallGuard2 (stallguard variant only), then back to StealthChop

 ### 2. Frequency-Tuned Motion